Contact Sales:| Support:| Pay My BillClient SupportLet’s Talk!

-While employees don’t have malicious intentions when they get lax about security, they still account for40% of breaches and malware infections.
+While employees don’t have malicious intentions when they get lax about security, they still account for 40% of breaches and malware infections.
 IT security is simply not something at the top of their priority list.
-You will need to do some of the cybersecurity legwork for them and create a complete IT solution to cover your remote employees.
+How do you keep data safe with a remote workforce?

-The first step your organization can take is to create a VPN for your business.
+The first step your organization can take to keep data safe with a remote workforce is to create a VPN for your business.
 There are tools and software to do this for free, but paid VPNs can offer more security features than “boxed” solutions.
 Additionally, paid VPN providers can usually connect more devices, including mobile phones which are historically hard to run through a VPN.

 VPNs allow you to create secure internet connections by routing your data through a private tunnel to your network; in other words, it’s a fake connection that removes your information completely from the picture during internet operations.
 A VPN hides the IP address of the device using it, making it safer to access emails and websites from that device.

 VPNs also encrypts data as it is sent or received, further securing a remote workforce.

 VPNs are easy to use and cost-effective.
 They do not affect workflow or productivity, but they allow the remote employee the freedom to work from anywhere.